fo-dicom/fo-dicom/README.md

 The assembly naming convention is often referred to as the [bait-and-switch trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).
 The *fo-dicom* package supports the *bait-and-switch trick* by automatically selecting the best suited *Dicom.Core* assembly depending on the targeted platform of the development project upon download from NuGet.

-#### Important notice for Universal Windows Platform applications
-For versions 3.0.0 and earlier, UWP applications using *fo-dicom.Universal* does not out-of-the-box build to .NET Native.
-A workaround is provided [here](https://github.com/fo-dicom/fo-dicom/wiki/Universal-Windows-Platform-and-.NET-Native).

 ### Sample applications
 There are a number of simple sample applications that use *fo-dicom* available in separate repository [here](https://github.com/fo-dicom/fo-dicom-samples).
 These also include the samples that were previously included in the *Examples* sub-folder of the VS solutions.